 Entertainment at the Sparks Whole Foods Hometowne Farmer's Market

-There will be free entertainment every week on the Whole Foods Market stage from 6 p.m. to 7:30 p.m.
+There will be free entertainment every week on the Market stage.
 Acts will include bands, dancers, and soloists.
 To help keep the kids happy, a special fun area will be available just for them.

 Attending the Sparks Whole Foods Hometowne Farmer's Market

-Victorian Square Plaza is between Pyramid Way & 14th Street, on the north side of I80 and by the water fountain and Century Theaters.
+Victorian Square Plaza is between Pyramid Way and 14th Street, on the north side of I80 and by the water fountain in front of the Century Theaters.
 The twin towers of John Ascuaga's Nugget Hotel Casino are nearby.
 There are adjacent parking lots and parking structures on C Street.
 Thousands of people attend each Thursday, so if you don't get there fairly early, parking will be a hassle.
 A way to get there without a car is by taking the RTC RIDE bus to Centennial Plaza station next to Victorian Square.

-Admission to the Sparks Whole Foods Hometowne Farmer's Market is free.
+Admission to the Sparks Hometowne Farmer's Market is free.
 Look for the yellow recycling bins to dispose of #1 and #2 recyclable plastic bottles.
 A few items are not allowed - glass containers, alcohol, and pets.
+Please, leave your dogs at home (except certified service animals).
 For more information, call (775) 353-2291.

 Sources: City of Sparks, Reno Gazette-Journal, the Bauserman Group.